MicroEJ/docs/VEEPortingGuide/mock.rst

    microej.mock.property.mymockoption=mymockvalue

-Then the option is retrieved as a System Property:
+Then the option can be retrieved as a System Property in the mock:

 .. code-block:: java